PratikParm/Hiragana-character-classifier/README.md

 # Hiragana-character-classifier
-A CNN to classify Japanese Hiragana characters

-# KMNIST Classification using LeNet

 This project implements a simple deep learning model (LeNet) to classify Japanese Hiragana characters.
 The model is built using PyTorch and is trained on the KMNIST dataset.
 It provides a training pipeline, model evaluation, and visualisation of training history.